top of page

 DC portrait 4 - original.jpg

-Dr. Christine Wen writes on urban planning and currently teaches at the University of Calgary in the Department of Geography and School of Architecture, Planning, and Landscape.
-After receiving her Ph.D. in City and Regional Planning from Cornell University in 2019, Christine worked three years for the D.C.-based nonprofit Good Jobs First before accepting an assistant professor position at Texas A&M University, where she taught in the bachelor's and master's urban planning programs.
+I research urban planning/economic development and currently teach at the University of Calgary.
+After receiving my Ph.D. in City and Regional Planning from Cornell University in 2019, I worked three years for the D.C.-based nonprofit Good Jobs First before accepting an assistant professor position at Texas A&M University, where I taught in the bachelor's and master's urban planning programs.

-In her former life, she worked a year-long hydrology research project for the Earth Institute at Columbia University.
-Prior to that, she helped out with the cosmic microwave background radiation group at Princeton University while completing a bachelor's degree in physics there.
-And before that, at age 15, she received
+In my former life, I worked for the Earth Institute at Columbia University while doing my master's and the cosmic microwave background radiation group at Princeton University while doing my bachelor's in physics.
+And before that, at age 15, I received

-First-Class Honors with Distinctions in professional piano performance for the Associate Diploma from the Royal Conservatory of Music in Canada, where she also lived as a teenager.
+First-Class Honors with Distinctions in professional piano performance for the Associate Diploma from the Royal Conservatory of Music in Canada, where I lived as a teenager.

-Christine contributes to the field of urban planning through trans-disciplinary and policy-engaged scholarship as well as proven dedication and commitment to student success and well-being.
-She loves literature, science, philosophy, music, theater, and interior design, and spends her spare time hanging with dog Arthur and cats Salem and Billy, writing stories, kayaking, boxing, swimming, studying foreign languages, coding, learning the violin, and finally picking up piano again after 18 years.
+Besides my work, I love literature, science, philosophy, music, theater, and spend my spare time hanging with my dog Arthur and cats Salem and Billy, writing stories, kayaking, boxing, swimming, studying foreign languages, coding, learning the violin, and finally picking up piano again after 18 years.

 home: About Me